memphis-iis/datawhys-internship-organizer/README.md

 The internship will have three phases, lasting 1, 2 , and 2 weeks, respectively.
 In the first phase, you will work in small groups on basic computing skills with a mentor.
 In the second phase, you will work through a structured course to learn data science.
 In the third  phase, you will work in teams on a real data science project.
-This phase is entirely online.
+The third phase is entirely online.

 ### Links